manqingzhou/manqingzhou.github.io/_posts/2020-01-08-machine-learning.md

 There are some ways to scale the range of a feature.
 The one I typically use is Min-max normalization

 Okay, let me introduce you the first model: K-Nearest Neighbor(KNN).
-In one word, similar things are near each other.
+In one word, similar things are near each other and rely heavily on calculating distance.
 The implentation is shown below:
 ```
 ---
 def knn(data, query, k, distance_fn, choice_fn):